CRAFT

 Have you heard about CRAFT?
 Are you looking for a kinder, more compassionate way to deal with your struggling child?

-Would you like to know about this approach that is backed up by research?
+Would you like to know about this approach, which is backed up by research?

 Dr. Jeff Foote, Co-Founder and Clinical Director of the Center for Motivation and Change, and his inspiring colleagues conducted a life-changing training in New York.